Living in Garland, TX: A Deep Dive into Housing and Economic Costs

-Garland offers a balanced cost of living with a median home value of $248,900.
-Discover why this Texas city remains a top destination for budget-conscious families.
+Garland, TX offers a balanced cost of living with a median home value of $248,900.
+Discover if this Texas city fits your lifestyle and budget needs today.

 Garland at a Glance